-Rachel is also a skilled freelance writer, editor, proofreader and translator with experience at top publishers including the Harvard University Press, Duke University Press, and Harvard University Asia Center.
+Rachel is also a skilled freelance writer, cotent creator, editor, proofreader and translator with experience at leading organizations including the Tokyo Metropolitan Government, Hiroshima Prefectural Government, Japan National Travel Organization (JNTO), Hankyu Travel, Harvard University Press, Duke University Press, and the Harvard University Asia Center.
 She has experience working on diverse topics and industries, creating top-quality content for websites, articles, press releases, blog posts, manuscripts, and much more.

 - Winner of the 2012 Robert F. Durden Prize, 2013 Lowell Aptman Prize, and 2015 Joseph Fletcher Memorial Award (Honorable Mention) for excellence in research and writing.

-- Freelance writer, editor, proofreader, and translator with over 10 years of experience working with authors to shape and revise their work for publication.
+- Freelance editor, proofreader, and translator with over 10 years of experience working with authors to shape and revise their work for publication.
+(Languages: English, Chinese, Japanese.)